FORMS Jewellery: Evolving Concepts and Pushing Design Boundaries

 KP: Mostly, FORMS opt to combine colourless diamonds with one primary coloured, high saturation gemstone, what dictates this choice?

-GS: Although it is not a rule, we often create contrast by using colourless diamonds to accentuate one bold coloured gemstone.
-We feel that this is our way of paying respect to the novelty and rarity of these beautiful gems.
-When looked at with a sense of patience and understanding, you will often see several tones in one gemstone.
-Therefore, we believe that colour should be used very carefully, and when we do mix colours, we choose only to mix a few to make a point.
+FW: While not a strict rule, we often create contrast by using colourless diamonds to accentuate a single bold-coloured gemstone or material.
+This approach is our way of honouring the novelty and rarity of these exceptional gems.
+When observed with patience and appreciation, you’ll often notice multiple tones within a single gemstone.
+For this reason, we believe that colour should be used thoughtfully.

 Constantin Wild: Specialist in gemstones favoured by the nobility